-Jack gazed on in wonder, completely mesmerized by the scene before him.
-The young woman was gathering up hidden objects from the ground and applying them to the aged Oak Tree branches.
-He had watched her do this same routine for days now, and he was still as curious as ever to see what she was endeavouring.
+Jack gazed on in wonder completely mesmerized by the scene before him watching the young woman gather up hidden objects from the ground and apply them to the aged Oak Tree branches.
+He had watched her do this same routine for days now and he was still as curious as ever to see what she was endeavouring.

 Some days though; it got too much for Jack as the pain and reality of it all would tire him out.
-It was days like this that Jack would walk.
-For hours and hours on end, he would walk to where ever his feet led him, and it was on such a day that he stumbled across the peculiar young woman.
+It was days like this that he would walk.
+For hours and hours on end he would walk to where ever his feet led him and it was on such a day that he stumbled across the peculiar young woman.

 ‘I’m glad you are finding this funny, because I’m not.’

 ‘Well what have you to answer for your self?
 Why do you visit every day and watch me?
-Do you wish to tease me, and poke fun at me?’
+Do you wish to tease me and poke fun at me?’

-‘oh fascinated are you?
+‘Oh fascinated are you?
 And what may I ask do you find so fascinating?’

-‘Of course I’m a ghost, what ever else could I be?
+‘Of course I’m a ghost what ever else could I be?
 Are you as stupid as those pesky little street boys that come around here?
-Because ‘in case’ you hadn’t noticed, a ghost is unquestionably dead.’
+Because in case you hadn’t noticed; a ghost is unquestionably dead.’

-‘Yes you have upset me, now could you please go away and let me get back to my sweeping, don’t you know it’s rude to spy, I could get you thrown in the dungeons for such things.’
+‘Yes you have upset me now could you please go away and let me get back to my sweeping; don’t you know it’s rude to spy?
+I could get you thrown in the dungeons for such things.’

-Jack tried to stifle a laugh at her last remark, but it was too late she had heard him.
+Jack tried to stifle a laugh at her last remark but it was too late she had heard him.

-‘I am just curious to know which guards you could call?
+‘I am just curious to know which guards you could call.
 And what dungeons you could you possibly have me locked away in if you’re a ghost?’

 ‘Oh leave me alone won’t you, please go away.’